How Atlanta Agencies Address AI Image Generator Bias

 Common Examples of Biased AI Outputs

-- CEOs shown primarily as white men
+CEOs shown primarily as white men

-- Nurses are shown primarily as women
+Nurses are shown primarily as women

-- Leadership scenes lacking visible diversity
+Leadership scenes lacking visible diversity and inclusion

-- Repetitive workplace visuals that do not reflect the real world
+Repetitive workplace visuals that do not reflect the real world

 Why These Patterns Happen

-- Models learn from historical online imagery
+Generative AI models learn from historical online imagery

-- Biased training data influences default outputs
+Biased training data influences generative AI outputs

-- Visual shortcuts reinforce old assumptions
+Visual shortcuts reinforce old assumptions and implicit bias

-- AI systems scale existing patterns unless people intervene
+Algorithms scale existing patterns unless people intervene

-- They make campaigns feel less local and less credible
+They make campaigns feel less local and less credible

-- They increase the risk of publishing stereotypical or outdated imagery
+They increase the risk of publishing stereotypical or outdated imagery

 How Inclusive Prompting Improves AI Outputs